-Haldon now consists of three large blocks: the 6640ha freehold home block, which contains 580ha of irrigation, a mix of 460ha border-dyke and 120ha under centre-pivot booms; plus 7622ha of leasehold back country called the Kirkliston or Back Hut Block, which is several kilometers away and much higher and less developed; and now 7740ha in the Stoney Block which was leasehold purchased from Black Forest in 2009.
-The Stoney Block lies between the two previous Haldon blocks, so now the property is unified in three main titles, with a few smaller ones.
-Stoney Block and Kirkliston are going through tenure review.
+Haldon now consists of three large blocks: the 6640ha freehold home block, which contains 974ha of irrigation, plus 5,451ha of freehold back country called the Kirkliston or Back Hut Block, which is several kilometers away and much higher and less developed; together with 7,740ha in the Stony Block, which is under tenure review, purchased from Black Forest in 2009.
+The Stony Block lies between the two previous Haldon blocks, so now the property is unified in three main titles, with a few smaller ones.
+Stony Block and Kirkliston are going through tenure review.

 In 1991, after 70 years (since the 1900s) under the Innes family, Haldon was bought by Auckland-based businesspeople, Hans and Jenny Klisser.
 It has been run by Paddy Boyd as manager for 30 years, for both the Klissers and former owner James Innes.